Join The Abbie Family

 Schedule A Tour

 There are many scholarship opportunities for Tucson schools and because of this, most of our students are able to attend The Abbie School with limited or no out-of-pocket expense.
-Below are some examples, but please contact Liz Gallagher, our Admissions Director for more guidance and information.
+Below are some examples, but please contact Liz Gallagher, our Head of School for more guidance and information.

 Empowerment Scholarship Accounts (ESA)